 Individuals will be authorized to travel to Cuba for individual people-to-people educational travel, provided that the traveler engages in a full-time schedule of educational exchange activities intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities and that will result in a meaningful interaction between the traveler and individuals in Cuba.”

 Travel to Cuba is now covered by a general license instead of the requirement of a specific license.
 While tourism is still technically banned in Cuba, it is nearly unenforceable to stop you from vacationing there.
 You can now travel to Cuba on your own without having to pre-obtain a specific license that falls within one of the twelve official categories.
 Now you can just go, so long as you abide by the somewhat vague qualifications outlined by the US government.

 The reason for your visit should be within one of the following categories.
 But there is no government agency that is checking to determine if you qualify.
-Now, you decide for yourself if you meet one of the qualifications for a general licence.
-Support for the Cuban people (people-to-people) is arguably the most general category and one of which just about everyone can now self-qualify for.
-Here’s a listing of all the categories:
+Now, you decide for yourself if you meet one of the qualifications for a general license.
+Support for the Cuban people (people-to-people) is the most general category and one of which just about everyone can now self-qualify for.
+Nonetheless, here’s a listing of all the categories: